mlswg/mls-protocol/draft-barnes-mls-protocol.md

 The primary purpose of this protocol is to enable an authenticated key exchange among a group of participants.
-In order to protect messages sent among thsoe participants, an application will also need to specify how messages are protected.
+In order to protect messages sent among those participants, an application will also need to specify how messages are protected.

 For every epoch, the root key of the ratcheting tree can be used to derive key material for: